MetPX/sarracenia/doc/deployment_2018.rst

   yet deployed to that use case.
 In 2018, we will revisit early deployments to bring them uptodate.

+- continued improvement in pre-deployment testing.
+Emphasis on catching issues prior to release, ease of reproduction of tests.

 - The Sarrasemina indexing tool to be deployed to assist in onboarding.

 - Onboarding Documentation, more of it.
 Reference material is good, but